wordswords/dotfiles/NETWORKINGNOTES.md

 ## What is a Network?

-A network is defined by an inteface, an IP address, a gateway and a subnet mask.
+A network is defined by an interface, an IP address, a gateway and a subnet mask.

 1. E.g. IP address 192.168.1.2
 2. Subnet mask: 192.168.\*.\* (/16)